Bima42/cub3d_map_generator/README.md

 - Add your RGB ceiling datas (ex : 220,40,0)
 - Same for RGB floor datas
 - The map.cub file is created !
+- NOTE : go to the script and modify sizex and sizey to change maze size

 HUGE THANKS TO @Jerome-JJT : https://github.com/Jerome-JJT